-Sexual Acts - Inappropriate behavior of a sexual nature including, but not limited to, indecent exposure and/or consensual sex
+Sexual Acts - Inappropriate behavior of a sexual nature including, but not limited to, consensual sex.

-Sexual Assault: unwanted touching in a sexual manner
+Sexual Assault - Unwanted touching in a sexual manner.

-Sexual Offense (non-touch): includes all non-touch sexual offenses, not limited to lewd behavior, obscene behavior and indecent exposure
+Sexual Offense (non-touch) - Includes all non-touch sexual offenses, not limited to lewd behavior, obscene behavior and indecent exposure.